Dame Julie Andrews DBE

 Leeds Grand Theatre & Opera House.
 This magnificent theatre opened in 1878 its transformative renovation in 2005-2008 included the creation of the Howard Assembly Room as an inspiring performance venue.
 Stars who have appeared here include: Henry Irving Sarah Bernhardt, Marie Lloyd, Laurence Olivier, Julie Andrews, Margot Fonteyn, Frankie Vaughan, John Tomlinson and Josephine Barstow.
 In 1978 it became the home of Opera North.
 Architects: George Corson and James Watson.

-46 New Briggate LS1 6NZ, Leeds, United Kingdom where she performed
+46 New Briggate LS1 6NZ, Leeds, United Kingdom where they performed